wasquith-usgs/utc2nwislocal/README.md

 ## Top-Level Directories

-1. The `./inst` directory is a standard naming convention following _R_ packaging and therein, it holds material that will placed into the installation tree of the package but strictly does not contain the code or documentation of the package itself.
-The `./inst/www` directory contains graphic material to enhance the home page of the package.
-The `./inst/doc` directory is very important because is contains the steps used to build the NWIS time-zone tables that are used by the installed package, and more details are provided in `./inst/doc/README.md`.
-The `./.Rbuildignore` file does not emplace the `./inst/www` at package installation.
+1. The `./inst/` directory is a standard naming convention following _R_ packaging and therein, it holds material that will be placed into the installation tree of the package but strictly does not contain the code or documentation of the package itself.
+The `./inst/www/` directory contains graphic material to enhance the home page of the package.
+The `./inst/doc/` directory is very important because it contains the steps used to build the NWIS time-zone tables that are used by the installed package.
+More details are provided in `./inst/doc/README.md`.
+The `./.Rbuildignore` file does not emplace the `./inst/www/` at package installation.

 3. The `./man` directory standard R-documentation formatted files (`.Rd`) that are needed for CRAN-compliant package checking, installation, and user manual building.